-How to Pick the Perfect Paint Color
+How to Pick the Perfect Paint Color for Any Space

-Take Your Furniture into Account
+Take Your Furniture and Décor Elements Into Account

 If you aren't starting with a blank slate, be sure to take the hard materials that already exist in your living space into account.
 For most people, this means starting with a sofa, cabinets, and hardwood, tile, or carpet on the flooring, and those pieces likely won't change.
 In this case, it's key to select hues that work in the context of what's already there.